CRIME PREVENTION TIPS

 • If you cannot find someone to walk with you, contact Security at 301-784-5555 for an escort.

-• If you absolutely have to walk alone, walk on well-lighted, well-traveled walkways and plan your route ahead of time.
+• If you absolutely have to walk alone, walk on well-lit, well-traveled walkways and plan your route ahead of time.
 Avoid places where attackers might hide (spaces between parked cars, overgrown shrubs, and dark passageways) and areas where you might get cornered.
-Remember that it is best to walk facing traffic.
+Remember that it is always best to walk facing traffic.

-• If anyone follows you, look confident and let him or her know you are aware of their presence.
+• If anyone follows you, look confident, and let him or her know you are aware of their presence.
 Don't be polite or engage in conversation.

 • If they continue to follow you, cross the street and/or change directions.